skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### Combined
 >
-> * Don't save or equip anyone just yet - head to the Wind Shrine, then turn the ship around and fly northwest to the northern tip of Everlang Island, the longest island in the Salvage Archipelago.
+> * Don't save or equip anyone just yet &ndash; head to the Wind Shrine, then turn the ship around and fly northwest to the northern tip of Everlang Island, the longest island in the Salvage Archipelago.
 > * Equip Quina with the Silver Fork, Holy Miter, N-Kai Armlet, Robe of Lords, and Ribbon; activate his/her Level Up and Antibody abilities.
 > * Remove Zidane's equipment and deactivate his Distract ability.
 > * Save your game.